hanani8/writeToGoogleDocsFromChromeExtension/README.md

 This extension was inspired by [Mashe Hawkey's blog post](https://mashe.hawksey.info/2017/05/using-the-google-apps-script-execution-api-in-chrome-extensions/) and the [Google Chrome Apps Samples](https://github.com/GoogleChrome/chrome-app-samples).

-## License

-This Chrome extension is open-source software licensed under the MIT License.
-Feel free to use, modify, and distribute it as needed.
-Please refer to the [LICENSE](LICENSE) file for more details.

 If you have any questions, encounter issues, or would like to contribute to the project, please visit the [GitHub repository](https://github.com/your-repo-link).

 Happy writing with Google Docs Writer!